Thanks, Simon! I think James Talarico is, like Jon Ossoff, doing a good job linking corruption to affordability. We can walk and chew gum!

 Margaret I understand that Randy has lots of grassroots support but the GOP are attacking her and trying to knock her out.
 What do you think that means?

-Here is an article for Margaret and Kate that further explains the situation.
+Simon's interview with Will Van Nuys of the DCCC explains the strategy well.
+In addition, here is an article that further explains the situation.
 It's entitled "Why a GOP PAC appears to be boosting a Democrat in California’s Central Valley."
-It discusses the "attempt by Republicans to elevate Villegas, whom they view as the easier candidate to beat, according to multiple political experts.
+It discusses the "attempt by Republicans to elevate Villegas, whom they view as the easier candidate to beat [in the general election], according to multiple political experts.
 The PAC is dedicated to electing Republicans to the House, per its website."

 In the first hour of voting in Charleston Cty 1,400 people voted.
 There was a long line at my polling place at 8:45 and a total of 45,000 voters.
 Also, We had Bill Webster who is running for governor speak at our retirement community to a large group of democrats and republicans.
 There is wind at our backs.